Azure/azure-kusto-nlog-sink/README.md

     * This is AAD Federated authentication using the currently logged-on user identity (user will be prompted if required).
 Takes the following optional properties:
         * `Authority`
         * `UserId`
+4. `AzCliAuthentication`
+    * Use Azure CLI for authentication.

 ### Running tests